Berlin Becomes the Global Capital of Democratic Resilience

 How Technology Can Help Humans Flourish

-In his powerful address to The World Forum, Professor Yuval Noah Harari examines the critical intersection of technology and politics, urging us to harness technological advancements to strengthen democracy and human agency.
+In his powerful address to The World Forum 2025, Professor Yuval Noah Harari examines the critical intersection of technology and politics, urging us to harness technological advancements to strengthen democracy and human agency.
 He challenges us to redefine our roles from passive observers to active creators in shaping a politically empowered future.
 Watch his compelling speech to explore how innovative technologies can be pivotal in advancing freedom and enhancing governance globally.

 From top left to right: Russian opposition activist Vladimir Kara-Murza, corporate security executive and former U.S. Marine Paul Whelan, Lilia Chanysheva, former coordinator of regional offices of the late opposition figure Alexei Navalny, former head of Open Russia movement Andrei Pivovarov, Wall Street Journal reporter Evan Gerskhovich, co-chair of the Nobel Peace Prize-winning Memorial Human Rights Centre Oleg Orlov, government-funded Radio Free Europe/Radio Liberty’s Tatar-Bashkir service Alsu Kurmasheva, Russian opposition activist and former municipal deputy of the Krasnoselsky district Ilya Yashin, artist and musician Sasha Skochilenko.